Caritas Medical Centre: Controversies

 The hospital has been involved in serious governance issues.
 In 2008, a man suffered a heart attack outside the hospital.
 His son ran for help from a hospital receptionist, but she told him to dial 999.
 After a lengthy delay in getting the man to the accident and emergency department, he was pronounced dead.
 The Hospital Authority subsequently reprimanded senior management of the hospital and ordered them to improve staff training and develop a plan to improve staff responsiveness.

 On 10 June 2010, the hospital discovered that a computer disc containing the personal information of more than 3,000 eye patients had been stolen from a locked room.
 The theft was not publicly announced for more than a week.

 Recent development

-To meet increasing demand, Caritas Medical Centre recently underwent a major redevelopment project.
+To meet increasing demand, Caritas Medical Centre has undergone a major redevelopment project.
 Phase I, completed in 2002, comprised a new 14-storey building, called the Wai Shun Block, which accommodates all acute services.

 The second phase of the redevelopment project was approved by the Legislative Council in 2007.
 It comprised a redeveloped ambulatory and rehabilitation building, the Wai Ming Block, which topped-out in 2013.
 The Wai Tak, Wai On, and Wai Yan Blocks were demolished to make way for a new rehabilitation garden.
 The project was completed in 2015 and officially opened in 2016.